Lab-Brat/labbrat.net/content/blog/gsoc2023/week10.md

 * UI elements for everything above

 ### Challenges
+I'm finding it somewhat challenging to master the use of Flutter and design an modern-looking app.
+My comfort zone lies more in coding backend and automation tasks rather than focusing on the intricacies of UI components.
+Despite these challenges, I'm committed to learning and improving my skills in front-end development.
+Through experimentation with different design elements and persistence in my efforts, I believe I'll be able to overcome these obstacles and create an effective and visually appealing user interface for the app.

 ### Plans for Week 11
 After week 11 I plan to have a mechanism to deliver update reports from a